~ Carny Lingo ~

 Working Act — A performer whose attraction is something he does (magician, contortionist, "blockhead") — a skilled performer rather than just a human oddity.

-X — When an operator purchases the e(X)clusive rights to operate his type of game or ride on a particular lot, closing out competition from similar attractions.
+X — A guarantee that an operator will have the e(X)clusive right to operate his type of game or ride on a particular lot, closing out competition from similar attractions.
+An X may be purchased, or it may be offered to sweeten the deal.
 If you can't work because someone else has the X, you've been "X'ed out."

 Zamps — Kiddie rides, many made by the Zamperla Rides company.
 Although Zamperla makes some coasters and other major rides, their specialty is flat rides.